 Sometimes you don’t want a verbatim transcript.
 Sentences that are easy to understand in conversation can be perplexing to read.
 Often, part of the motivation for transcribing a recording is to increase the speed at which that information can be digested and analysed.
 If that is the case, you will benefit significantly from an edited version of the transcript.
 A simple summary of the recording might be even more useful.
 When using human transcription services, these options are all available to you.
 As you move away from a verbatim transcript, costs often decrease.
 If that is what you want, it is a win-win.

 If you are working on a tight budget, you can sometimes find yourself in a jam.
+Is it possible to get cheap transcription services?
 Ultimately, quality transcripts are difficult and time-consuming to produce.
 If circumstances allow you to make recordings in-person with a quality sound recorder, and you can get participants to speak clearly, slowly and one at a time, it may be possible to use cheap automated services.
 However, you should still be prepared to spend some time editing the transcript.

 If transcribing every word isn’t critical, some human transcription services offer ‘notes’ style transcriptions or summaries at lower costs.
 Accepting slow turnaround times will often bring lower prices.
 Other transcription services offer bulk discounts or subscription options that will deliver higher value per transcript if the service is used regularly.

 If your recording is not suited to automated speech to text transcription software and you have no budget to engage with human transcription services, you can always try to transcribe the audio yourself.
 Platforms such as oTranscribe provide a free interface that you can use to alter the speed of playback and pause/rewind without leaving the text document.
 As a guideline for what you are getting into, quality typists with experience transcribing generally spend about 4 minutes transcribing 1 minute of standard-quality audio.
 Be prepared and allot yourself the necessary time.